Jaded-Encoding-Thaumaturgy/vs-preview-plugins/dvdtools/README.md

 ## SAR Helper

 (Planned)
-A plugin to help you figure out the SAR of your video.
+A tool to help you figure out the SAR of your video.

 ### Features